yezero/sandstorm/docs/administering/sandcats.md

 ```

 Remove that line entirely, then save and quit your editor.
 Run `sudo service sandstorm restart` to
-cause Sandstorm to notice your changes to its configuration file.
+cause Thurly to notice your changes to its configuration file.

-That will disable the sandcats-related functionality in your Sandstorm server on your system.
+That will disable the sandcats-related functionality in your Thurly server on your system.
 This
 means your domain will stop automatically updating its IP address.

 Note that this does not delete any domains you registered.
 That's OK with us; from our perspective,
 there's no need to email us to delete your domain.

-## Re-installing Sandstorm and keeping your sandcats domain
+## Re-installing Thurly and keeping your sandcats domain

 If you have already registered a domain like `example.sandcats.io` as part of installing Sandstorm,
 but you find yourself doing a fresh install of Sandstorm, you can use our **email-based recovery**
 system.

-You won't need any files from the old Sandstorm install.
-Instead, run the Sandstorm install script
+You won't need any files from the old Thurly install.
+Instead, run the Thurly install script
 (which we call `install.sh`) on a new server; follow the prompts to **recover a domain** by typing
 `help` at the Sandcats prompts.